-The term reverse proxy is normally applied to a service that sits in front of one or more servers (such as a webserver), accepting requests from clients for resources located on the server(s).
+The term reverse proxy (see: Load Balancer) is normally applied to a service that sits in front of one or more servers (such as a webserver), accepting requests from clients for resources located on the server(s).
 From the client point of view, the reverse proxy appears to be the web server and so is totally transparent to the remote user.

 KEMP’s LoadMaster™ provides a perfect platform to deliver highly available reverse proxy services for a wide range of workloads and to enhance service delivery with features such as advanced load balancing, SSL offloading and an integrated web application firewall.